 A successful graduate of the program will know:

-- Mathematical and algorithmic foundations of data science.
-A balanced vision on mathematical foundations and practical tools and applied problems in data science;
+- Mathematical and algorithmic foundations of data science, and a balanced vision on mathematical foundations and practical tools and applied problems in data science;

 - Statements of all major data analysis problems as well as the main approaches to solve them;